 Choosing to make charitable work part of my daily practice.
 I am so fortunate to have joined a company with a groundbreaking charitable organization called the First Read Initiative (FRI), formed last year.
 In just a few minutes, I signed up to donate a certain number of reads per shift, and it is automatically taken care of with no hassles.
 Many of my partners have joined to make this charitable work part of their regular daily practice, and we’ve already donated over $114,000 in the first year to RAD-AID to further our mission to support charities promoting the advancement of radiology and imaging technology in underserved/developing areas around the world.
 I’ve joined the governing board of FRI, and it’s inspiring to see the difference we can make in the world.

-I couldn’t be happier about being a radiologist practicing teleradiology.
+Watch a recording of our latest Virtual Open House to hear why I couldn’t be happier about being a radiologist practicing teleradiology.